s0hamn/Quiz-App-Online/README.md

 # Quiz App Online

 ## Description
-Quiz App is an Online quiz maker app which can be used to create effective quizzes by teachers.
+Quiz App is an Online quiz maker app that can be used to create effective quizzes by teachers.
 - This app uses Firebase Firestore to store the data of the Quizzes provided.